 3. Improved Quality Control

-Samsung can also work on improving its quality control processes to identify and mitigate potential hardware issues before devices reach consumers.
-This includes rigorous testing of network and call functionalities to ensure that devices perform reliably in real-world scenarios.
+Samsung might also work on refining its quality control procedures to successfully detect and prevent hardware problems from occurring before the affected devices get to the consumers.
+The manufacturers will carry out detailed testing of the network and call functionalities thus granting the devices reliability in real-world situations.

 Conclusion